Understanding your energy bill

 Depending on the tariff you agreed with your supplier, you may have more than one unit rate, for example day, night and weekend rates - shown separately on your bill.

 You’ll also see if actual or estimated meter readings have been used to calculate your energy use in the billed period.
 If you don’t have smart meters that send automated readings, we’ll use the manual meter readings you provide or estimate how much you’ve used, which may not be accurate.

 This is a fixed cost which keeps you connected to the energy network.
 It includes the cost of the pipes and power lines that supply the energy to your home, and maintenance of your meters.
 It’s like line rental for energy and you pay this no matter how much energy you use.
-Some energy providers build this cost into their unit rate, so it’s advisable to check this when comparing energy deals.

 How does your gas and electricity use compare to the typical UK household?
 Check out our average energy bill guide.
 And, if you think you’re using too much energy, we can help with some energy saving tips.

 This number is unique to your meter.
 For an electricity meter, it’s known as the electricity supply number or Meter Point Administration Number (MPAN).
 For a gas meter, it’s known as the Meter Point Reference Number (MPRN).
 We use this to identify your individual supply points so we can charge you correctly for your energy use.